 The TRUTH About Your Weight….

-I got an email from Jen this weekend, headline subject “Discouraged” and what Jen wrote to ask me about echoes what I hear over and over again from people right around days 8-14 of any program they do.
+I got an email from Jenn, headline subject “Discouraged” and what she wrote to ask me about echoes what I hear from many people right around the first week or two of following a program.

 I have 2 little ones so I knew I had to snap out of it.
 I have been doing so awesome sticking to the food and getting in every work out.